Azosion/Timetilltheweekend/README.md

-Just a small script to tell me the time too the weekend (made for fun and educationing myself).
+Just a small script to tell me the time too the weekend (made for fun and educating myself).

        Example of what it looks like:
               5 days till the weekend, good luck...